ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 ### Part 5: Tracking Cast Video progress

 Our app is now capable of playing videos both on cast and locally.
-You might notice though that playing the videos locally make the our UISlider and Current time label update, but this doesn't happen when we are casting a video.
+You might notice though that playing the videos locally make the our `UISlider` and Current time `UILabel` update, but this doesn't happen when we are casting a video.

 In order to receive information about the current time of the video casted we need to ask our remote client of the current stream possition.
 This can be done by calling `approximateStreamPosition()` on the remote client.
-Go ahead and create a function called `getSessionCurrentTime(completion: (TimeInterval?) -> Void)` which takes a closure parameter of TimeInterval, and add it to our CastManager.
+Go ahead and create a function called `getSessionCurrentTime(completion: (TimeInterval?) -> Void)` which takes a closure parameter of `TimeInterval`, and add it to our `CastManager`.

 ```
 func getSessionCurrentTime(completion: (TimeInterval?) -> Void) {